cakephp/docs/en/core-libraries/helpers/html.rst

     echo $this->Html->image('DebugKit.icon.png');

-If you want to include a image file which shares a name with a loaded plugin you can do the following.
+If you want to include an image file which shares a name with a loaded plugin you can do the following.
 For example if you had a ``Blog`` plugin, and also wanted to include ``app/webroot/js/Blog.icon.png``, you would::